outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- non-invasive surgical methods
 		- thermal ablation induces cell death above 60 celsius
 		- https://en.wikipedia.org/wiki/Radiosurgery#Gamma_Knife
+		- ultrasound oncotripsy
+			- ultrasound applied at a frequency of 0.5–0.67 MHz and a pulse duration of >20 ms causes selective disruption of a panel of breast, colon, and leukemia cancer cell models in suspension without significantly damaging healthy immune or red blood cells - https://authors.library.caltech.edu/99007/

+	- anti-cancer antibodies
+		- monoclonal antibodies
+			- Bevacizumab is a monoclonal antibody that binds to a protein called vascular endothelial growth factor (VEGF) and may prevent the growth of new blood vessels that tumors need to grow

+	- other experimental treatments
+		- inhaled Perillyl Alcohol
+		- Anti-neoplastons
+		- Hydrazine Sulfate
+		- acetylate lysine (Alternatively, acetyl-CoA can acetylate lysine)

+	- inhibit tumor growth
+		- cbd with thc
+			- Preliminary studies from the lab suggest that cannabinoid chemicals THC and CBD can stop glioblastoma (GBM) cells from growing, causing them to die and disrupting the blood supply to the tumour cells.

 	- activate DNA repair enzymes (except when using temozolomide)
 		- MGMT